 As my 2-week itinerary for Iran came to an end, it was time to head back to Tehran for 1 final day and my flight back home.
 I took the bus from Kashan bus station.
 By now, I was pretty tired, otherwise I could have made a quick stop and visit to Qom.

 Instead, I went straight to Tehran and took the metro to my hostel.
-I went for one final shopping spree at a local bazaar and had one final delicious diner in Iran.
+I went for one final shopping spree at a local bazaar and had one final delicious dinner in Iran.
 My 2 weeks in Iran had finished.

 2 weeks Iran Travel Itinerary

 I didn’t see everything and I didn’t do everything.
-But to see Iran in 2 weeks is a good time frame for a first time visit.
+But to see Iran in 2 weeks is a good time frame for a first-time visit.
 2 weeks is also manageable to plan your own travel itinerary without being overwhelmed with options.

 Are you a first timer, planning your own 2 weeks in Iran?
-Or have you travelled to Iran yourself?
+Or have you traveled to Iran yourself?
 Let me know what you think of my 2 weeks Iran travel itinerary in the comment section below.

 Thank you for reading.
 Would you like to get updates about the blog and my travels?
 Sign-up to my newsletter.
 Once a month you’ll receive an e-mail with information about Probe around the Globe and what is new on the blog.
 As a gift, you can download my FREE Iran Photo E-Book with the best images of my travel to Iran as inspiration.